 One of the conditions of access to the network is telematics monitoring of HPFVs.
 Transport operators may opt for eligible vehicles to be monitored under the Telematics Monitoring Application (TMA) or the Intelligent Access Program (IAP), or both, as described below.

 High Productivity Freight Vehicle Monitoring Schemes

-There are two High Productivity Freight Vehicle (HPFV) Monitoring schemes as follows:
+There are three HPFV Monitoring schemes as follows:

 The schemes are administered by the Department of Transport, Victoria, to permit access of eligible HPFVs on approved routes of the Victorian road network:

-To participate in one or both schemes, transport operators must conform with the requirements specified within a Class 2 permit issued by the National Heavy Vehicle Regulator (NHVR).
+To participate in any HPFV scheme, transport operators must conform with the requirements specified within a Class 2 permit issued by the National Heavy Vehicle Regulator (NHVR).
 Enrolment in the TMA or IAP application, or both, is one of these requirements.

 Unless required by law, TCA will destroy the telematics data it has received relating to the transport operator’s nominated vehicle(s) 12 months from its receipt of the data.

 TCA will analyse data received through the TMA or IAP application, and make reports available via the Telematics Analytics Platform (TAP).

 Enrolment in TMA or IAP HPFV Monitoring Schemes